The Old School

-Please note that a weatherproof, lockable shed is due to be installed at the rear of the property by Easter 2022, which guests are welcome to use to store bicycles and outdoor kit.
+An Asgard metal bike locker can be found at the rear of the property, which guests are welcome to use to store up to three adult bicycles and outdoor kit.

 There is designated private parking for three cars to the side of the property.

 Babies & Children

 A travel cot and highchair can be provided on request.

 Regretfully the cottage is not suitable for dogs.

 The beds feature high-quality bed linen and hypoallergenic bamboo duvets and pillows.
 Towels are provided along with a hairdryer in each bedroom and Noble Isle guest amenities.

 The house has superfast fibre broadband.
 Mobile reception is good on most networks inside the house and fair outside.